jerometerry/potassium/README.md

     var s = e.Subscribe(v => Console.Write("{0} ", v));
 ```

 **Behavior** - a continuous, time varying value.
-In JT.Rx.Net, a Behavior is composed of a value, and an Event that is listened to to update the value.
+In Potassium, a Behavior is composed of a value, and an Event that is listened to to update the value.
 The Event inside the Behavior is accessed via the *Source* Property.

 Here's a code snippit for listeneing to a Behavior of int's.
 ```